Chainguard Custom Assembly

 After logging in to the Chainguard Console, you will be greeted with your account overview page.
 If you belong to more than one organization, be sure to select the organization which has Custom Assembly enabled from the drop-down menu in the top-left corner.

-Click on Organization Images and scroll or search for the customized image that was set up by your account team.
-This will typically have a name that specifies the source image while also highlighting that it is a customized image, such as python-custom
+Click on Organization Containers and scroll or search for the customized container image that was set up by your account team.
+This will typically have a name that specifies the source container image while also highlighting that it is a customized image, such as python-custom or node-custom.
+Once you’ve found it, click on the container image.

-Clicking on the Custom Assembly image will take you to its entry in the Console.
-In the upper right corner of this page, you’ll find a button that says Customize Image:
+Clicking on the Custom Assembly container image will take you to its entry in the Console.
+In the upper right corner of this page, you’ll find a button that says Customize Containers:

 You can scroll through the list and select or deselect packages to tailor the image to your needs by checking their respective boxes.
 Alternatively, you can use the search box to filter for the packages you’re looking for.